pywbem/pywbemtools/docs/pywbemlistener/cmdshelp.rst

       Show help for pywbemlistener subjects.

+      If an argument is provided, it outputs the help for the subject(s) defined by the argument.

       Show help for specific pywbemlistener subjects.
 This is in addition to the help messages that are available with the -h or --help option for every command group and command in pywbemlistener.
-It helps document pywbemlistener subjects that are more general than specific commands and configuration subjects that do not have specific commands
+It helps document pywbemlistener subjects that are more general than specific commands and configuration subjects that do not have specific commands.

       If there is no argument provided, outputs a list and summary of the existing help subjects.